Jek47/BO4-GSC-Mods/Injectors/PS4/README.md

    If your console crashes at this point, just keep trying.
 Frame4 isn't very stable so it might take a few attempts.

-6. Now launch Black Ops 4 and go to the in-game menu relevant to the mode that the mod has been made for (don't actually start a game yet).
+6. Now launch Black Ops 4 and go to the zombies menu (don't actually start a game yet).

-   Example; if you want to inject a zombies mod, make sure you're on the zombies menu:

 ![](https://i.ibb.co/mhkjbD0/Zombies.png)